tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-01-31-Code-Generation-Context-Managers.md

             STMT("this.uid = uid")
 {% endhighlight %}

-However, there's a question of where we "cut the cord", or we'll end up writing *Java Combinators for Python*... and then we'll be writing Java in Python.
+However, there's a question of where we "put our foot down", or we'll end up writing *Java Combinators for Python*... and then we'll be writing Java in Python.
 No need for that, thank you very much.

 The full source code can be found in the
 [Agnos repository](https://github.com/tomerfiliba/agnos/blob/master/compiler/src/agnos_compiler/langs/clike.py)